ErikRZH/pyflink-python-flink-examples-docker/README.md

 This repository is intended to provide such further examples, **the repository makes no claim to represent best Pyflink practices**.

 ## Examples
-[(1)](example-pipeline) Largest example using both API's and a variety of operations.
+[(1)](example-pipeline) Large example using both API's and a variety of operations.
 Implements a simple prototype of a pipeline for quality assessment of a raio telescope data.
 **[Table API, Datastream API, Stateful Function, Kafka, Elasticsearch, Kibana]**

 [(2)](wordcount) The [standard](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/dev/python/table_api_tutorial/) wordcount example for streaming and batch using both the datastream and table APIs in a docker container.